theacodes/blog.thea.codes/srcs/designing-big-honking-button.md

 ## Gate in

-The gate in circuity fills two roles:
+The gate in circuitry fills two roles:

 - It translates the logic level from Eurorack gate levels (5v to 10v) to a level that's suitable for the microcontroller (3.3v)
 - Sets the input impedance for the inputs.
 In the Eurorack world, it's good to have this relatively high.
 From what I can tell, most manufacturers use 100k as the input impedance.